Joel Anderson: California State Assembly (2006–2010)

 In an August 2009 interview with The San Diego Union-Tribune, Anderson identified private sector growth as a solution to decreasing unemployment and fixing the budget in California, and noted, "The long-term answer to the budget is to grow private-sector jobs as quickly as possible while stopping all new spending.
 My colleagues and I are committed to rolling back high taxes and oppressive regulation on businesses, thus encouraging new private-sector jobs."
 He characterized "a clean spending cap [as] the single most important reform for California that could be passed in a ballot initiative".
-On September 12, 2009, Anderson was recognized at a gala event "Night To Honor Israel" with the "Watchman on the Wall" Award from the organization Christians United for Israel.
-The organization recognized Anderson as the Assemblyman, "who spearheaded California's Iran Divestment initiative".

-In December 2009, Anderson was fined US$20,000 by the Fair Political Practices Commission in California, relating to solicitations of contributions towards a campaign higher than the legally allowed amount.
-In an interview about the fine, Anderson stated, "I made the mistakes, and I corrected them as quickly as possible.
+In December 2009, Anderson was fined US$20,000 by the Fair Political Practices Commission (FPPC), relating to solicitations of contributions towards a campaign higher than the legally allowed amount.
+He stated, "I made the mistakes, and I corrected them as quickly as possible.
 We didn't spend the money.
 Once I realized there was a mistake, we went straight to the FPPC and tried to reconcile it."